- Fully carry-on compliant

 But if you expect to be wearing it for longer periods of time, I think it’s less ideal.
 I wouldn’t take the eBags Mother Lode on a long hike or trek, for example.
 Then again, that’s not what it’s really designed for.

 I recommend this bag in particular for weekend trips and urban travel.
-It can also serve as a great round-the-world or backpacking bag, with the somewhat lightweight harness as the only major caveat.
+It can also serve as a decent round-the-world or backpacking bag, with the somewhat lightweight harness as the only major drawback.

-The best aspect of the eBags Mother Lode are the many pockets, zippers, and detachable organizers.
-It’ll be very hard to lose anything with so many different storage spaces!Price:
+The best elements of the eBags Mother Lode are the many pockets, zippers, and detachable organizers.
+It’ll be hard to lose anything with so many different storage spaces.